Kathy Kirby: Career

 Kirby's vocal talent became apparent early in life, and she took singing lessons with a view to becoming an opera singer.
 She became a professional singer after meeting bandleader Bert Ambrose at the Ilford Palais in 1956.
-She remained with Ambrose's band for three years and he remained her manager, mentor and lover until his death on stage in Leeds in 1971.
+She remained with Ambrose's band for three years, and he remained her manager, mentor and lover until his death in Leeds in 1971.

 During the summer of 1957, Kirby performed at the Florida Park Restaurant in Madrid, and after returning to the UK not only performed with Ambrose's orchestra, but also with Nat Allen and his band.
 In 1959, Kirby joined vocalists Tony Mansell and Rikki Henderson in the Denny Boyce Band, and appeared regularly at the Lyceum Ballroom in London.
-In the summer of 1959, she made her solo cabaret debut at the Astor Club, and starred in the film The Shakedown (1959 film), in which she sang the theme song in a nightclub scene, which was also used during the closing credits.
-She subsequently signed to Pye Records in 1960, for which she released two singles, "Love Can Be" and "Now You're Crying".
-They sold few copies but helped her get a six-month contract at Mayfair's Blue Angel nightclub.
+In the summer of 1959, she made her solo cabaret debut at the Astor Club.
+She was subsequently signed to Pye Records in 1960, for whom she released two singles, "Love Can Be" and "Now You're Crying".
+They sold few copies, but helped her get a six-month contract at Mayfair's Blue Angel nightclub.
 She adopted a "blonde bombshell" look and was compared to Marilyn Monroe.

-In 1962, she signed a contract with Decca Records, for which her first single was "(He's a) Big Man", released in October 1962.
+In 1962, Kirby signed a contract with Decca Records, for whom her first single was "(He's a) Big Man", released in October 1962.
 It sold well over a long period of time, but failed to reach the British charts.
-However, it was a hit in Vancouver's CFUN in January 1963.
-In the summer of 1963, after becoming a regular on the musical TV program Stars and Garters, she had her first hit, "Dance On!", which peaked at No. 11 in the UK chart and No. 1 in Australia.
+In the summer of 1963, after becoming a regular on the musical TV programme Stars and Garters, she had her first hit, "Dance On!", which peaked at No. 11 in the UK chart and No. 1 in Australia.
 Its follow-up was an upbeat reworking of the Doris Day classic "Secret Love", which peaked at No. 4 on the UK Singles Chart.
 In the same year, she won Top British Female Singer in the New Musical Express poll.
 Her album 16 Hits From Stars & Garters was released at the end of 1963, and cracked the top 20.
-The single "Let Me Go, Lover!", another upbeat reworking, this time of the classic by Joan Weber, reached No. 10 in early 1964.
+The single "Let Me Go, Lover!", another upbeat reworking, this time of the hit by Joan Weber, reached No. 10 in early 1964.
 Kirby disliked the song, stating that: "Honestly, I was really surprised because I never had much hope for this record, and when I recorded it I thought it might never get anywhere at all."